pvdnborn/pbo-website/_posts/2022-08-24-null-builder.md

 During the development, I discovered that the community-supported Citrix XenServer provider was not actively maintained for a long time and that not all scenarios for Citrix Hypervisor were available in that builder.
 Since community supported Citrix XenServer builder is not maintained frequently, I didn’t want to depend my production image on this builder.
 After some time, I realized that the null builder could help me in the Citrix Hypervisor scenario.

 ## The Citrix Hypervisor Null builder flow
-I realized I could provision the Citrix Hypervisor VM builder using the Citrix Hypervisor PowerShell SDK (https://docs.citrix.com/en-us/citrix-hypervisor/sdk-api.html).
+I realized I could provision the Citrix Hypervisor VM builder using the Citrix Hypervisor PowerShell SDK [https://docs.citrix.com/en-us/citrix-hypervisor/sdk-api.html](https://docs.citrix.com/en-us/citrix-hypervisor/sdk-api.html).
 After provisioning the VM via Citrix Hypervisor SDK, I can use the null builder to provision the Packer provisioners.
 This allows me also to deploy the same Packer build parallel to XenServer and Azure as my initial thought.

 In our Packer process on Citrix Hypervisor, we’ve provisioned a vanilla Windows 10 virtual machine and enabled WinRM on it.
 Then, we’ve created a snapshot called “vanilla_packer” which the pipeline reverts to before the Packer null build is started.
-After the null build, the Vhttps://github.com/pvdnborn/pvdnborn/tree/main/CitrixHypervisor/BuilderScriptsM is shut down, and a snapshot with the build number of the pipeline run is created, which can be used for MCS or PVS deployment.
+After the null build, the VM is shut down, and a snapshot with the build number of the pipeline run is created, which can be used for MCS or PVS deployment.

 The flow is as follows:
-1. Revert Packer Builder Snapshot, which reverts to a vanilla snapshot (**Revert-XSSnapshot.ps1**)
+1. Revert Packer Builder Snapshot, which reverts to a vanilla snapshot (**[Revert-XSSnapshot.ps1](https://github.com/pvdnborn/pvdnborn/blob/main/CitrixHypervisor/BuilderScripts/Revert-XSSnapshot.ps1)**)
 1. Packer init
-1. Packer Build (null builder, shutdown VM with command provisioner **shutdown /s /t 30 /f**)
+1. Packer Build (null builder, shutdown VM with command provisioner **[shutdown /s /t 30 /f](https://github.com/pvdnborn/pvdnborn/blob/main/Packer-NullBuilder/Win2019_XA-XS.pkr.hcl)**)
-1. Create Packer Builder Snapshot, which creates a snapshot with the build number (**Create-XSSnapshot.ps1**)
+1. Create Packer Builder Snapshot, which creates a snapshot with the build number (**[Create-XSSnapshot.ps1](https://github.com/pvdnborn/pvdnborn/blob/main/CitrixHypervisor/BuilderScripts/Create-XSSnapshot.ps1)**)
-1. Remove obsolete build snapshots, saving SR space (**Clear-XSSnapshot.ps1**)
+1. Remove obsolete build snapshots, saving SR space (**[Clear-XSSnapshot.ps1](https://github.com/pvdnborn/pvdnborn/blob/main/CitrixHypervisor/BuilderScripts/Clear-XSSnapshots.ps1)**)

 After this procedure, you can use the snapshot as input for Citrix Machine Creation Services, for example.